DanCraft99/gn-standalone-mirror/README.md

 Since the GN boostrap script is not maintained regularlily, the bootstrap build often fails for mostly irrelevant changes in the supporting Chromium code.
 This repo aims to maintain a Point Release that builds out of box for Windows/Linux/MacOS X with and only with the bootstrap script.

+Build Steps:
-To pull the code with submodules: git clone --recursive https://github.com/DanCraft99/gn-standalone-mirror
+1) To pull the code with submodules: git clone --recursive https://github.com/DanCraft99/gn-standalone-mirror

-To pull in the latest code:
-git submodule update
+2) To pull in the latest code: git submodule update

-Apply the latest patch
+3) Apply the latest patch:
+cd gn-standalone-mirror/gn-standalone/tools/gn/bootstrap
+patch -p2 < ../../../../patch/gn_bootstrap_patch.diff

+4) Build
+(optional) python bootstrap.py --help python bootstrap.py -s --no-clean

 Links:
 1) Basic //build directory for use with Chromium's GN https://github.com/timniederhausen/gn-build